-A Connector Configuration contains the credentials and location information that the appliance needs to access a specific location in Azure.
-For example, your organization can have one Azure account and several storage locations, and you need a Connector Configuration so the appliance can access each storage location.
-For details, see Connect.
+A connector configuration contains the credentials and location information that the appliance needs to access a specific location in MCS for Azure.
+For example, your organization can have one MCS in Azure account and several storage locations, and you need a connector configuration so the appliance can access each storage location.

 Required Azure information for MCS in Azure

 Your organization may have several Azure subscriptions.
 For the App Layering service to access your Azure subscriptions, whether it’s to import an OS Image or to publish a Layered Image, you must use the procedure below for each Azure subscription that you want to connect to via the App Layering service.